The Country Doctor (1936 film): Plot

 The Country Doctor is set in a remote area of Quebec, Canada.
 The country doctor John Luke (Jean Hersholt) is an unlicensed general practitioner who cares for the residents of a small Canadian timber station taking much of his payment in barter.
-Having spent years operating from the station and from his own dwelling, and following a particularly bad epidemic of diphtheria in which several children die, the doctor decides to travel to Montreal to speak with the medical Managing Director of the region.
-The doctor's hope is that the director will try to get the rich corporation who owns the land to pay for a proper hospital.
+Having spent years operating from the station and from his own dwelling, and following a particularly bad epidemic of diphtheria in which several children die, the doctor decides to travel to Montreal to speak with the medical managing director of the region.
+The doctor's hope is that the director will try to get the rich corporation that owns the land to pay for a proper hospital.

 After trying unsuccessfully to make any headway and finding himself stymied by governmental red tape, he crashes a public dinner given by the medical association to argue his point in person.
 The timber corporation hears of this protest and sends their lawyers to take revenge on the doctor.
-During the course of the investigation the doctor's lack of a license is quickly discovered and the local police are informed that the doctor has been practicing illegally.
+During the investigation the doctor's lack of a license is quickly discovered and the local police are informed that the doctor has been practicing illegally.
 The doctor returns to the timber station in low spirits.

 Before long, Asa Wyatt (John Qualen), one of the workers comes to the doctor's house with his pregnant wife (Aileen Carlyle).
 She is just about to give birth and the worker begs the doctor to help them despite his lack of a license.

 The local constabulary become involved and warn the doctor that he could face charges if he delivers the baby, but the doctor finds that he can't simply stand by passively and he starts to help the mother as the police berate him.
 After delivering the child, the doctor realizes that the birth is actually a multiple birth and the delivery continues until the doctor has delivered five babies.

-When word gets out, the doctor becomes a national hero, the building of a local hospital is set in motion, and the medical Managing Director in Montreal is congratulated by the Governor-General.
+When word gets out, the doctor becomes a national hero, the building of a local hospital is set in motion, and the medical managing director in Montreal is congratulated by the Governor-General.